Agricultural Literacy Curriculum Matrix

 After conducting these activities, review and summarize the following key concepts:

 - Water and nutrients are located in the soil.

 - Plants absorb water and nutrients from the soil to their roots.
 This process removes nutrients from the soil.

-- Water and nutrients are then circulated through the plant's vascular system.
+- Water and nutrients are circulated through the plant's vascular system.

 We welcome your feedback!
 Please take a minute to tell us how to make this lesson better or to give us a few gold stars!